Andrew W. Mellon Post-Doctoral Fellowships in the Humanities

 - Memory Studies

-Applicants must have received a Ph.D. in a humanities discipline between January 1, 2008 and August 31, 2012.1 Please note that these are external fellowships; current full- and part-time faculty members at the University of Illinois at Urbana-Champaign as well as current U of I graduate students and scholars who received their doctorates from the U of I are not eligible for these awards.
+Applicants must have received a Ph.D. in a humanities discipline between January 1, 2009 and August 31, 2013.
+In other words, applicants must have a Ph.D. in hand to be eligible to apply.1 Please note that these are external fellowships; current full- and part-time faculty members at the University of Illinois at Urbana-Champaign as well as scholars who received their doctorates from the U of I are not eligible for these awards.

 The fellowship carries a $45,000 annual stipend, a $2,000 research account, and a comprehensive benefits package.2

 Applications must be submitted online at this URL: https://my.atlas.illinois.edu/submit/go.asp?id=615.
 Applicants will be asked to create a password-protected account, to which they can return multiple times.
 The application system opens September 1, 2013 (and will not be accessible before then).
 No paper or emailed applications will be accepted.
 The application portal closes by midnight Central Time on October 28, 2013.
 All materials, including letters of reference, must be submitted by that time.
 As IPRH staff will not be available for any trouble-shooting assistance after 5:00 p.m., applicants are strongly urged to to submit their applications well prior to the close of business on October 28 (by 4:30 p.m.
 Central Time).
 Please be certain that you have reached the final section of the application system and clicked “submit” to complete your application.